zilishen/documentation/content/nms/installation/vm-bare-metal/install-adm.md

 ## Upgrade App Delivery Manager {#upgrade-adm}

-{{<note>}}When upgrading App Delivery Manager, you may need a newer version of NGINX Management Suite.
-The installation process will notify you of any version requirements before upgrading App Delivery Manager and any dependent packages, including NGINX Management Suite.
+{{<note>}}When upgrading App Delivery Manager, you may need a newer version of Instance Manager.
+The installation process will notify you of any version requirements before upgrading App Delivery Manager and any dependent packages, including NGINX Management Suite modules.
 You may cancel the installation process if you want to [back up NGINX Management Suite]({{< relref "/nms/admin-guides/maintenance/backup-and-recovery.md" >}}) before upgrading.{{</note>}}

 <br>